loktioncode/loktioncode/README.md

 Let's make something special. 👋

-- 🔭 I’m currently working as a freelance web developer for Xbox EMEA marketing campaigns.
+- 🔭 I’m currently working as a Web developer for Xbox EMEA marketing campaigns.
 - 🌱 I’m currently learning Backend developement using Express and Node.
 - 👯 I’m looking to collaborate on scalable projects that have an impact in our communities.
 - 💬 Ask me about UI development ...